-Scrapping Article 370 and the road ahead in J&K, in the words of a Kashmir Pandit
+Scrapping Article 370 and the road ahead in J&K, in the words of a Kashmiri Pandit

 What is Article 370: An explainer

-Prime Minister , undoubtedly the smartest politician and statesman in the present political sphere of the Indian subcontinent, had given a very long rope to the so called leaders of J&K and even went out to forge an alliance, for which he and his party had to face ire and taunts of their hardcore traditional supporters.
+Prime Minister, undoubtedly the smartest politician and statesman in the present political sphere of the Indian subcontinent, had given a very long rope to the so called leaders of J&K and even went out to forge an alliance, for which he and his party had to face ire and taunts of their hardcore traditional supporters.
 He still did it , just to make sure that not one chance of reconciliation and engagement with the people of Kashmir is left out.
 I am using Kashmir and not J&K, because the province of Jammu had been for full integration since 1947 and so was whats now UT of Ladakh.

 The prime Minister to the utmost dismay of many supported the PDP goverment's various controversial decisions just to see if the valley gets satisfied and returns to normalcy.